 Political Power by Jon Askonas and Ari Schulman

 Cultural Power by Christine Rosen

-We do not offer these five essays as comprehensive or authoritative answers.
+We do not offer these essays as comprehensive or authoritative answers.
 In fact, you will find that the essays often disagree with one another, implicitly or explicitly, in their analyses.
 That is a feature, not a bug, of the series.
 We offer these essays not to end conversations, but to begin them.

 Technology is always a key variable in geostrategic change.
 The sail boat, gun powder, the steam engine, the internal-combustion engine, nuclear power, modern communications and information technology – these and other innovations revolutionized their respective eras and changed the fortunes of nations.
 So it is today.
 The so-called “fourth industrial revolution” is shaping and re-shaping the contours of the emerging global order.
 Even more, the companies at the heart of this revolution are fast becoming powerful geopolitical stakeholders that often challenge the authority, sovereignty, and the capacity of governments.
 Three trends have special prominence in driving this change.